hannamw/hannamw.github.io/resume/index.md

 - BA with Honors, Linguistics; GPA: 3.96

 ### Publications
-- (Forthcoming) Michael Hanna and Ondrej Bojar.
+- Michael Hanna and Ondrej Bojar.
 2021. <a href='https://hannamw.github.io/papers/bertscore-analysis-unanon.pdf'><b>A Fine-Grained Investigation of BERTScore</b></a>.
 In Proceedings of the Sixth Conference on Machine Translation.
 Punta Cana, Dominican Republic (Online).
 Association for Computational Linguistics
-- (Forthcoming) Michael Hanna and David Marecek.
+- Michael Hanna and David Marecek.
 2021. <a href='https://hannamw.github.io/papers/internship_emnlp.pdf'><b>Investigating BERT's Knowledge of Hypernymy through Prompting</b></a>.
 In Proceedings of the Fourth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP.
 Punta Cana, Dominican Republic.
 Association for Computational Linguistics

 ### Experience